siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 what kinds of local update can reorganize $\mathbf{F}$ while keeping it source-free.

-A purely algebraic change, such as rescaling

-$$
-\mathbf{F} \mapsto \lambda \mathbf{F},
-$$

-can strengthen or weaken an existing flow, but it does not explain how the flow turns or reorganizes in space.

 To express more precisely the idea of accounting for flow across a boundary, take any region $V$ with closed boundary $\partial V$.
 Gauss's theorem gives